i-winxd/FnF-Spritesheet-to-PNG-seq/README.md

 **READ THIS THING CAREFULLY!!!
 THERE ARE "MUST KNOWS" IN THIS!!!** When running this program, it will prompt you to load your PNG/XML spritesheet.
 For the spritesheet you want to target, the PNG and XML file of it **must** be in the same folder.
 As obvious, select your PNG/XML (it doesn't matter which one), and it will generate a folder in the same directory of the PNG/XML with folders containing image sequences of each animation.

+For example, if my PNG/XML is in \[...\]/Some FnF mod/assets/shared/images/characters/bob.png, selecting it creates a folder in the same directory as bob.png with the the name "bob".
+Inside the new "bob" folder, you should see folders of all their animations (e.g. one of them may look like "bob LEFT")

 ### Important!
 Currently, this program will only export
 - The first 20 frames of any arrow animation (contains, to lower case "left", "down", "up", "right")